swch/slate/source/includes/_rest.md

 last_name | string |
 email | string |
-meta_key | string | Key used for billing record identification; automatically generated during card creation. custom_data | object | Additional data that can be added to the cardholder if needed. created_on | date | Date this site was created on last_updated_on | date | Date this site was last updated on
+meta_key | string | Key used for billing record identification; automatically generated during card creation. webhook_url | string | Additional data that can be added to the cardholder if needed. custom_data | object | Additional data that can be added to the cardholder if needed. created_on | date | Date this site was created on last_updated_on | date | Date this site was last updated on